kodecocodes/bkk/README.md

 ## How to set up new chapter branches in this repo

-If you’re adding a chapter to a new book (edition/1.0), or a new chapter to an existing book, use these instructions:
+If you’re adding a chapter to a new book (editions/1.0), or a new chapter to an existing book, use these instructions:

 1. Clone this repository to your local machine.
 2. Using Terminal or a shell console, navigate into the directory that contains this repo.
-3. For each new chapter directory and branch you would like to create, execute the following command: `make-codex-subdirectory.sh 00-chapter-name-here`, replacing `00-chapter-name-here` with the (mandatory) zero-padded chapter number and hyphenated lowercase name of the chapter.
+3. For each new chapter directory and branch you would like to create, execute the following command: `./make-codex-subdirectory.sh 00-chapter-name-here`, replacing `00-chapter-name-here` with the (mandatory) zero-padded chapter number and hyphenated lowercase name of the chapter.
 Examples are "01-introduction" and "22-gitignore-after-the-fact".